22email/dotfiles/README.md

 - shell: mksh/dash
 - editor: NvChad (Neovim)
 - notifs: dunst
-- compositor: compfy
+- compositor: compfy (I have this off most of the time)
-- widgets: eww

 ## Credit

-- `sb-internet` is modified from [Luke Smith's script](https://github.com/LukeSmithxyz/voidrice/blob/master/.local/bin/statusbar/sb-internet)
-- `sb-volume sb-battery, and sb-date` are modified from [Utkarsh Varma's scripts](https://github.com/UtkarshVerma/dotfiles/tree/main/.local/bin/statusbar)
+- statusbar scripts are modified from [Utkarsh Varma's scripts](https://github.com/UtkarshVerma/dotfiles/tree/main/.local/bin/statusbar)
+- Wallpapers from dkeg (this guy is so awesome)

 ## Other

 - My suckless repo: https://github.com/22email/suckless
 - My NvChad config: https://github.com/22email/nvchad-config

+## TODO

+- [ ] Use and make scripts for scrot instead of flameshot